SaiKarthik547/Fiery-Flappy-Bird/README.md

 Project Structure

-index.html: Main game file containing the HTML structure and game logic. styles.css: (Assumed) Contains styling for the game interface. script.js: (Assumed) Contains JavaScript for game mechanics and interactions.
+index.html: Main game file containing the HTML structure and game logic. styles.css: (embeded in html file) Contains styling for the game interface. script.js: (embeded in html file) Contains JavaScript for game mechanics and interactions.

 Dependencies